 One of the core needs of Jenkins users is the lack of resources during peak periods.
-CloudBees provides a solution with DEV@cloud, providing developers with Jenkins build, test and packaging services as well as unlimited, pay-as-you-go scalability with no need to configure and maintain their own build servers.
+CloudBees provides a solution within its offerings, providing developers with Jenkins build, test and packaging services as well as unlimited, pay-as-you-go scalability with no need to configure and maintain their own build servers.

 In addition to all of the above, you shouldn’t hesitate to upgrade because you’re concerned it will be an effort - it’s very easy to do.
 You can literally be up and running in less than four minutes!
-Also, CloudBees offers a commercial version of Jenkins, Nectar, which you can try for free!
-Finally, if you’d like to learn more about Jenkins, we plan on having a Jenkins newsletter in the future but until then you can sign up for our company newsletter.
-You might enjoy Kohsuke’s “7 Ways to Optimize Jenkins” whitepaper.
+Also, CloudBees offers a commercial version of Jenkins, CloudBees Jenkins Enterprise, which you can try for free!
+Finally, if you’d like to learn more about Jenkins, sign up for Continuous Information, the Jenkins newsletter.
+You might enjoy Kohsuke’s 7 Ways to Optimize Jenkins whitepaper.

 Reminder: Jenkins training will be taught by Kohsuke on July 14 in NYC and again in the Bay Area on August 16 - don’t miss it!

-(Full disclosure: Kohsuke Kawaguchi, the creator of the original Hudson project, works as an elite developer and architect at CloudBees and is on the Jenkins governance board).
+(Full disclosure: Kohsuke Kawaguchi, the founder of the original Hudson project, is CTO at CloudBees and is on the Jenkins governance board).